kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 - You can modify the suggested employee order if needed

 **Step 7: Preview the Route**
-- Click "Preview Route" to see the complete route on an interactive map
+- Click “Preview Route” to see the complete route on an interactive map
 - The preview shows:
 - Pickup sequence for all employees
 - Total distance and estimated travel time
 - Route path visualization
 - Any potential issues or optimizations

 **Step 8: Finalize and Save**
-- Enter a descriptive name for the route (or use the system's suggestion)
+- Enter a descriptive name for the route (or use the system’s suggestion)
 - Review all route details one final time
-- Click "Create Route" to save and activate the route
+- Click “Create Route” to save and activate the route
 - The system confirms successful creation and returns you to the management view

 **Important Notes:**